-- □ Respect self and others
+defining specific behaviors/rules they sh

-- Walk in the hallways
+a. bwe could actually count the occurrence of the behavior cwhat to do to be successful

-- U Turn in completed assignment
+b.

-- One trip through the lunch line
+c.

-- □ Be Here, Be Ready
+d. student-

-- □ Keep hands and feet to self
+e. able to a ccomplish in all settings in the school

-- Be Safe
+Respect self and others Walk in the hallways Turn in completed assignment One trip through the lunch line Be Here, Be Ready Keep hands and feet to self Be Safe tegory to which they belong below.

 Expectation Specific Behavior